Eppo-exp/eppo-docs/docs/connecting-your-data/data-warehouses/connecting-to-snowflake.md

 GRANT ALL PRIVILEGES ON WAREHOUSE eppo_wh TO ROLE eppo_role;
 ```

-6. (Optional) Add Eppo’s static IP addresses to your [Network Policy](https://docs.snowflake.com/en/user-guide/network-policies.html) if you have one:
+3. (Optional) Add Eppo’s static IP addresses to your [Network Policy](https://docs.snowflake.com/en/user-guide/network-policies.html) if you have one:
 `35.226.89.62`, `34.133.196.109`

-## Enter credentials into Eppo
+## Connecting your Warehouse to Eppo

+Now that you have a proper Service User created for Eppo, you can use it to connect Eppo to your warehouse.

+### Initial Configuration of Credentials

 1. Log in to your Eppo account at [eppo.cloud](https://eppo.cloud/)
-2. To connect Snowflake, you will need to input the following information:

-- **Connection type** - Snowflake
+2. Click the `Getting Started` button in the top-right corner.
+Once on that screen, and within the `Connect your Warehouse` tab, click the `Connect your data warehouse to Eppo` button in the bottom right-hand corner of the screen.
+3. Once on the data warehouse connection screen, click the `Snowflake` tab.
+From there, you should be prompted to enter all of the necessary information for doing so.
+This information includes:

 - **Server** - everything before the `.snowflakecomputing.com` in the customer's snowflake URL.
 For example, if your Snowflake account URL is `my-company.us-east-1.snowflakecomputing.com` then the value to enter is `my-company.us-east-1`.
 - **Warehouse** - from inside your Snowflake instance, click the **Warehouses** item from the menu -- choose from among the listed warehouses
 - **Database** - **Database name** from step 3 in the previous section